webermarcolivier/metabolic_modelling_jupyter_tutorial/README.md

 # Tutorial on genome-scale metabolic networks modelling and Flux Balance Analysis (FBA) using COBRApy and Escher in jupyter ipython notebook

-Author: Marc Weber
+_Author_: Marc Weber
-Date: March 2016
+_Date_: March 2016
-Affiliation: Center for Genomic Regulation (CRG), Barcelona, Spain.
+_Affiliation_: Center for Genomic Regulation (CRG), Barcelona, Spain.
-Notes: This tutorial was created for the course "Whole-cell modeling", taking place at CRG, Barcelona, April 3-8, 2016.
+_Notes_: This tutorial was created for the course "Whole-cell modeling", taking place at CRG, Barcelona, April 3-8, 2016.

 In this tutorial we will learn the basic concepts of flux balance analysis (FBA) and its use in genome-scale metabolic networks of E. coli.